stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/commentrangeend/_index.md

 ---
+title: Aspose::Words::CommentRangeEnd class
-title: CommentRangeEnd
+linktitle: CommentRangeEnd
 second_title: Aspose.Words for C++ API Reference
-description: Denotes the end of a region of text that has a comment associated with it.
+description: Aspose::Words::CommentRangeEnd class.
+Denotes the end of a region of text that has a comment associated with it in C++.
 type: docs
 weight: 157
 url: /cpp/aspose.words/commentrangeend/